sunlightlabs/python-sunlight/docs/source/services/congress.rst

 Hearings
 ========

-This set of Congress API methods deal with committee hearings.
+The following methods search committee hearings.
 For detailed documentaion on the return value of these methods see `hearing fields <http://sunlightlabs.github.io/congress/hearings.html#fields>`_.